-This programme aims to create a sustainable, affordable and secure rental housing option for households earning between R800 and R3,500 per month.
-Projects are either developed or managed on provincial or municipal owned land parcels in order to curb the costs in relation to the construction of CRUs.
-The implementation of projects is guided by Provincial norms and standards of the programme to ensure that the Department develops viable and sustainable projects within reasonable costs.
+This programme aims to create a sustainable, affordable and secure rental housing option for households earning between R800 and R3500 per month.
+Projects are both developed and managed on provincial or municipal owned land parcels in order to curb the costs in relation to the construction of CRUs.
+The implementation of projects is guided by Provincial CRU Norms and Standards to ensure that the Department develops viable and sustainable projects within reasonable costs.